 If any other matter is properly presented at the annual meeting, your proxy provides that your shares will be voted by the proxy holder listed on the proxy card in accordance with his or her best judgment.
-We know of no matters that need to be acted on at the annual meeting, other than those described in this proxy statement.
+At the time this proxy statement was first made available, we knew of no matters that need to be acted on at the annual meeting, other than those described in this proxy statement.